Common (rapper): 1999–2003: Soulquarians era

 Following One Day..., Common signed a major label record deal with MCA Records and relocated from Chicago to New York City in 1999.
 He began recording almost exclusively with a loose collective of musicians and artists (dubbed the "Soulquarians" by central figure Questlove) throughout 1999, and made a few sporadic guest appearances on The Roots' Things Fall Apart, and the Rawkus Records compilation, Soundbombing 2.

 In 2000, his fourth album, Like Water for Chocolate, was released to mass critical acclaim.
-Executive produced by Questlove and featuring significant contributions by J Dilla, (who helmed many tracks except – "Cold Blooded", "Geto Heaven Part II", "A Song For Assata", "Pop's Rap Part 3...All My Children" & the DJ Premier-produced track "The 6th Sense"), Like Water for Chocolate transpired to be a considerable commercial breakthrough for Common, earning the rapper his first gold record, and greatly expanding his fanbase among critics and listeners alike.
+Executive produced by Questlove and featuring significant contributions by J Dilla, (who helmed every track except – "Cold Blooded", "Geto Heaven Part II", "A Song For Assata", "Pop's Rap Part 3...All My Children" & the DJ Premier-produced track "The 6th Sense"), Like Water for Chocolate transpired to be a considerable commercial breakthrough for Common, earning the rapper his first gold record, and greatly expanding his fanbase among critics and listeners alike.

 With both artists hailing from the Great Lakes region of the United States (Chicago and Detroit, respectively), Common and J Dilla established their chemistry early on.
 Both became members of the Soulquarians collective, and collaborated on numerous projects together, even placing one song, "Thelonius", on both the Slum Village album Fantastic, Vol. 2, and Common's Like Water for Chocolate.
 As Dilla's health began to decline from the effects of Lupus Nephritis, he relocated to Los Angeles, and asked Common to make the move with him as a roommate (Dilla would later lose his battle with the rare disease).

 This album saw Common exploring themes (musically and lyrically), which were uncommon for a hip-hop record, as he does on the song "Time Travelin' (A Tribute To Fela)"; a homage to Nigerian music legend, and political activist Fela Kuti.
 The most popular single from the album "The Light" was nominated for a Grammy Award.

 In 2002, Common released his fifth album, Electric Circus.
 The album was highly anticipated and praised by many critics for its ambitious vision.
 However, it was not as commercially successful as his previous album, Like Water for Chocolate, selling under 300,000 copies.
 An eclectic album, Electric Circus featured fusions of several genres such as hip hop, pop, rock, electronic, and neo-soul.
 The album's style tended to divide critics; some praised its ambitious vision while others criticized it for the same reason.
 Most of the criticism tended to revolve around the album's experimental nature; some felt Common had strayed too far from his previous sound.
 This was Common's second and last album for MCA, and the label's final release prior to its absorption into Geffen Records.

 Around this time, Common appeared as a guest performer on singer and fellow Soulquarian Bilal's Love for Sale album, recording a remake of the 1977 Fela Kuti song "Sorrow, Tears & Blood".
 Bilal also featured on Electric Circus, the first of many future collaborations with Common.